qm25/enterprise-network-security-lab/enterprise-network-security-lab/security-testing/findings.md

 # Security Testing — Findings

 Each control below was configured, then actively tested from the affected devices to confirm it behaves as intended, rather than assumed to work simply because it was configured.
-Screenshots referenced are in `security-testing/screenshots/`.
+Screenshots are in `security-testing/screenshots/`.

 ---